zichzhang/polygon-faucet/README.md

 Allows you to request your ERC20 token to be sent to the `address`.

 The request will be open until the transaction is mined, so don't be alarmed if it takes 30 sec - 1 min to finish.
-When calling it from front end, make sure to either do it in background and notify the user once it's complete, or to display some cat gifs while loading.
+A loading sign on the confirm button will be displayed until request is complete.

 Parameters: